jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_06.md

    ```

 1. Save and run
 1. Click on the job to access the logs, observe how many tests passed and the error in the logs of the task **Run full smoke test suite**
+   > **Note**: By investigating the log message you should identify the root-cause: a timeout error.

 ### Fine tune your tests